Arjun-G-Ravi/Non-AI-Notes/08_FLAT/06_Regular Grammar.md

 # 1. Regular Grammar
 A regular grammar refers to a type of formal grammar that generates a regular language.
 They are the simplest class of formal languages in the Chomsky hierarchy, which categorizes formal languages based on their generative power.
+It is recogonised by finite state machines.

 ![Alt text](image-4.png)
 ### Production Rules: